longhorn/longhorn/enhancements/20240108-replica-auto-balance-pressured-disks.md

 ### Upgrade strategy

 This feature introduces a new setting and is non-disruptive to existing Longhorn system.
-User can continue using exiting volumes as before and the feature will automatically apply if the cluster have `replica-auto-blance` set to `best-effort` and `replica-soft-anti-affinity` is set to `enabled` during the upgrade process.
+User can continue using exiting volumes as before and the feature will automatically apply if the cluster have `replica-auto-blance` set to `best-effort` during the upgrade process.

 ### Limitations